 As a kid, I remember thinking it was a hidden oasis for precious moments with my family.
 Now, as an adult, I’m thankful for the way they not only create year-round opportunities for my kids, but plan community engagement and events for all ages and phases.

-Plus, it’s not some faraway place as I imaged in my youth.
-Potter Park Zoo is right here, accessible for all Lansing Families to enjoy.
+Plus, it’s not some faraway place as I imagined in my youth.
+Potter Park Zoo is right here, accessible for all Lansing families to enjoy.

 Did you know there’s more to Potter Park Zoo than hoping animals look your way and engage with your family?

 You can become a zookeeper for a day, feed animals, and even have a slumber party!

 Read on to find out why Potter Park Zoo is worth visiting year-round + tips for your next visit.

 SUMMER: Summer zoo visits mean a full day of fun.

 Walking the grounds in the warm sun, taking pony and camel rides, picnics, playing on the playground, and summer camps are all a “go” during the summer season at Potter Park Zoo.

 One of Lansing’s favorite events of the season is Boo at the Zoo.